Tetrads in SU(3) X SU(2) X U(1) Yang-Mills geometrodynamics: Conclusions

 \item In the first paper \cite{A} we proved that the group $U(1)$ is isomorphic to the local group of boosts plus discrete transformations on blade one that we called LB1.
-As the same group $U(1)$ is isomorphic to $SO(2)$, that we also called LB2 since it is related to local tetrad rotations on blade two, then the group $SO(2)$ is isomorphic to the proper group on blade one plus discrete transformations.
-This is a fundamental result in group theory alone, let alone in physics.
-We are simultaneously proving, and this is the point that we are emphasizing in this item, that there is an isomorphism between kinematic states and gauge states of the gravitational fields locally.
+One of the discrete transformations is not Lorentzian \cite{A}.
+As the same group $U(1)$ is isomorphic to $SO(2)$, that we also called LB2 since it is related to local Lorentz tetrad rotations on blade two, then the group $SO(2)$ is isomorphic to the proper group on blade one plus discrete transformations.
+This is a fundamental result in group theory and in physics.
+We are simultaneously proving, and this is the point that we are emphasizing in this item, that there is an isomorphism between inertial states and gauge states of the gravitational fields locally.
 In our present paper we proved two new theorems.
 First, the local group of $SU(3)$ gauge transformations is isomorphic to the tensor product of eight LB1 groups.
 Second, the local group of $SU(3)$ gauge transformations is isomorphic to the tensor product of eight LB2 or $SO(2)$ groups.
 Then, the local compact $SU(3)$ is isomorphic to the tensor product of eight local non-compact LB1 groups (boosts plus discrete transformations).
 This is another fundamental result in group theory, in physics as well.
-As in the Abelian case discussed in \cite{A}, and also the non-Abelian case discussed in paper \cite{A2}, and again this is the point that we are emphasizing in this item, we proved again in this non-Abelian case that there is an isomorphism between kinematic states and gauge states of the gravitational fields locally.
+As in the Abelian case discussed in \cite{A}, and also the non-Abelian case discussed in paper \cite{A2}, and again this is the point that we are emphasizing in this item, we proved again in this non-Abelian case that there is an isomorphism between inertial states and gauge states of the gravitational fields locally.

 \end{enumerate}